ArenCarpenter/Covid_CT_Classification/README.md

 September/October 2020

-Submission for Grand Challenge's 'CT Diagnosis of Covid-19' challenge.
-It is a binary classification problem for determining the presence of Covid-19 solely from CT scans of patients.

 ## Introduction & Social Case

 Few outbreaks in modern history have had as large of a public health and economic effect as Covid-19.
 While a vaccine is still in progress, physicians need cheap and effective techniques for identifying Covid-19 positive patients.